ghxiao/morph-xr2rml/README.md

 From an IDE: locate main class `fr.unice.i3s.morph.xr2rml.jsondoc.engine.MorphJsondocRunner` defined in project morph-xr2rml-jsondoc, and run it as a Scala application.

 From a command line interface, run the application as follows:
 ```
 cd morph-xr2rml-jsondoc
 java -cp target/morph-xr2rml-jsondoc-1.0-SNAPSHOT-jar-with-dependencies.jar fr.unice.i3s.morph.xr2rml.jsondoc.engine.MorphJsondocRunner
 ```

+You may also use command line options --configDir and --configFile to specify your own configuration directory and configuration file.